OpenStructure

 the model and the target for which :class:`LigandScorer` provides an

-automated assignment procedure.
+automated :attr:`assignment` procedure.

 By default, only exact matches between target and model ligands are